-By 36 weeks you have a fully formed, tiny human being inside you.
-The main thing your baby will do in the last month of pregnancy is grow good and fat.
+By 36 weeks, you have a fully formed tiny human being inside you.
+The main thing your baby will do in the last month of pregnancy is growing good and fat.

-During this time Ayurveda suggests pregnant women reduce fat, salt and water from their diet.
-And as is often the case with traditional medicine, modern science is just catching up.
+During this time, Ayurveda suggests pregnant women to reduce fat, salt, and water from their diet.
+As is often the case with traditional medicine, modern science is just catching up.
 New research has found that body fat (not only blood sugar as was previously believed) is a risk factor for growing very large babies.

 Ayurveda considers fenugreek and pippali good for stimulating the uterus so you may want to gradually add these into you diet leading up to the baby’s due date.
 Clary sage, dandelion root and raspberry leaf are all easily available herbs for gently preparing the body for labor.